 YVR is the second busiest airport in Canada and has a ton of incoming flights from international destinations, especially Asia.
 Vancouver is a beautiful city, so you’ll definitely want to spend a few nights here.

 There are plenty of places to rent a car in Vancouver as well as campervans.
 Although the latter is more expensive to rent, it could save you money in the long run because you won’t have to pay for accommodation.
-But if you aren’t feeling the campervan life, no worries, there a ton of accommodation options on each on these Vancouver to Banff drives.
+But if you aren’t feeling the campervan life, no worries, there a ton of accommodation options on each of these Vancouver to Banff drives.

-Vancouver to Banff Driving Routes
+Best Driving Routes From Vancouver to Banff

 The shortest distance from Vancouver to Banff is the route that goes along the Trans Canada Highway One (the highway which goes across Canada).
 It’s not only the shortest option but one of the best because it goes through four stunning national parks, including Glacier National Park of Canada, Mount Revelstoke, Yoho, and Banff.
 It’s a perfect Canadian Rockies road trip route featuring big mountains and adventures.